How to Start the College Exploration Process

 We suggest that juniors start with some self-reflection.

 Is there a career you’ve dreamed about?
 Don’t worry if you aren’t sure what you want to do for a living or even what you would like to major in.
-If you don’t know, then think about your interests, skills, and passions.
+Think about your interests, skills, and passions.
 What are your favorite subjects in school?
-What do you like to do with your spare time?
+What do you do with your spare time?
 What are you good at?
 If you’re not sure, then start even broader.
 Do you like numbers or words?
 Are you interested in current events and politics?
-Do you want to study the arts?
+Do you enjoy the arts?
 And, if you still aren’t sure, that’s okay, too.
 You can apply to colleges as undecided and spend your first year or more taking a variety of courses to help you discern what you like.

 Next, consider the actual college.
 Do you like the idea of a large college with lots of school spirit and a talented football team?
 Do you want a school that has lots of opportunities to do research or internships?
 Or do you prefer a small school where the classes are small and the professors will call you by name?
 Do you want to be able to play an intramural sport?
 To join a fraternity?
 To participate in student government?
 Do you crave a diverse environment or will you thrive in a more comfortable environment?